jorendorff/rust-ignorance/ignorance.md

 `rustc --explain E0038` covers all this in apalling detail.

+> If a trait has a method that takes `self` by value (not by reference),
+> can that trait be suitable for trait objects?

+Yes.
+But I don't know of any way to call such a method via a trait object!

 > Is "suitable for trait objects" a per-trait or per-method property?